JessemanGray/Syn-Aesthetics/README.md

 Installation:

 I wanted to keep this project  lightweight and flexible to maximize access and focus on EDA instead of building a toolkit to address the question.
-Google Colaboratory is an open-source Jupyter notebook that offers user-friendly framework for data science, and internally support a diverse range of packages and libraries.
+Google Colaboratory is an open-source Jupyter notebook that offers user-friendly framework for data science, and internally supports a diverse range of packages and libraries.
 It's especially good as as a scratchbook to test models and run multiple approaches to see which one works best for the datset at hand.
 Colab is kind of a sleeper hit, but it's been invaluable to me as a problem-solving tool.
 More info can be found here:

 https://colab.research.google.com/